Wooden toy train: The gauge

 Track grooves are 3 mm deep, 6 mm wide and have 20 mm between them (26 mm center to center).
 The tracks themselves are 40 mm wide and 12 mm high.
 To be kept on track the system can be reduced to a shallow groove 30 mm wide, as in some road systems or small ramps that allow the vehicle to get on or off the track from the floor, or to a middle section 20 mm wide and 3 mm high, as in some beginners tracks or double track road systems.
 Most modern track systems have a somewhat sophisticated profile with varying degrees of slanted sides for the grooves or rounded edges.
 In the imperial system the tracks have been described as having grooves an eighth of an inch deep, a quarter of an inch wide and with three quarters of an inch between them.
 The tracks themselves are one and a half inches wide and half an inch high.
 However, unlike other model railroading gauges, which have been formally defined by enthusiast groups such as the National Model Railroad Association or the Normen Europäischer Modellbahnen, there is no agreed gauge for wooden trains.
 The actual cross sectional profile of any given manufacturer's track is usually patented, compelling new manufacturers to alter their track design enough to allow compatibility with other brands without committing patent infringement.

+Connection

+Shapes and sizes of connectors differs as well.
+Here are some older types written in millimeters.
+Depth is distance from the end of the track to the center point of the cylinder or sphere.
+Due to the differences some tracks from different sellers cannot be connected.